leanprover-community/blog/posts/simp-made-simple.md

 Let's go through these steps one by one.

-1) The monad `MetaM`: we've seen what this is above!
-This is one of the most fundamental monads for metaprogramming in Lean.
+1) The monad `MetaM`.
+This is one of the fundamental monads for metaprogramming in Lean.
   The state of `MetaM` allows one to access things like:
     - Information about the file we're running in (e.g. name, imports, etc)
     - Information about what definitions/theorems we're allowed to use
     - What local variables/declarations we have access to